suvrajitbhattacharjee/suvrajitbhattacharjee.github.io/index.markdown

 Before that, I was a postdoc at the Mathematical Institute of Charles University in Prague, Czech Republic.

-I was offered a postdoctoral position at the Institute of Mathematics of the Polish Academy of Sciences in Warsaw, Poland but could not join due to travel restrictions caused by the pandemic.

 I defended my doctoral thesis in December, 2020 at the Indian Statistical Institute in Kolkata, India under the supervision of Prof. Debashish Goswami.
 My thesis can be found